eagle840/katacoda-labs/sql/step2OLD.md

 55: min
 13: hr
 '* * * : every day'

-Save and exit, and wait until the time is up.
+then the command to run

-Lets check the folder to confirm.
+and check the folder to confirm.

 `ls backups`{{execute}}